 Baidu looks to raise $3.03 bln in Hong Kong listing

-HONG KONG, March 11 (Reuters) - Chinese search engine company Baidu Inc BIDU.O is looking to raise up to $3.03 billion by selling 95 million shares as part of its Hong Kong listing launched Thursday, a filing from the company showed.
+HONG KONG, March 11 (Reuters) - Chinese search engine company Baidu Inc BIDU.O is looking to raise up to $3.03 billion by selling 95 million shares as books opened on Thursday for its Hong Kong listing, a filing from the company showed.

 The shares will be priced at no more than HK$295 per share for retail shareholders and represent 3.4% of the company's total shares, it said in documents sent to the Securities and Exchange Commission.

-Institutional investors could pay more for the shares, the term sheet showed, without specifying a range.
+Institutional investors could pay more for the shares, a term sheet obtained by Reuters showed, without specifying a range.

-One Baidu ADR is equivalent to 8 of its Hong Kong shares, the filings show.
+One Baidu ADR is equivalent to eight of its Hong Kong shares, the filings show.

+A further 14.25 million shares can be sold as part of a so-called greenshoe option that would take the size of the issue to $3.48 billion, according to the term sheet.

+The final price for Baidu's shares will be set on March 17 and trading will begin on the Hong Kong market on March 23, it says.

-(Reporting by Scott Murdoch in Hong Kong and Yingzhi Yang in Beijing; editing by Jason Neely)
+(Reporting by Scott Murdoch in Hong Kong and Yingzhi Yang in Beijing.
+Editing by Jason Neely and Mark Potter)

 ((Scott.Murdoch@thomsonreuters.com;))